 We measured the HDR peak brightness on the 'HDR Cinema' Picture Mode with Color Temperature set to 'Warm 2', Peak Brightness set to 'High', and OLED Light on 'Max'.
 Like with SDR peak brightness, we ran a Pixel Refresher and the screen got a bit brighter after.
 Before the Pixel Refresher, most scenes were between 358 to 534 cd/m², and we got 117 cd/m² in the 100% sustained window test.

-The LG OLED55BXPUA has excellent gray uniformity.
+The LG OLED55BXPUA has excellent gray uniformity, but this may vary between units.
 There's very little dirty screen effect in the center, which is great for sports fans.
-Uniformity is improved in near-dark scenes, but like some other OLED TVs, there are some faint vertical lines that are visible in near-dark scenes in very dark rooms.
+Uniformity is improved in near-dark scenes, but like some other OLED TVs, some faint vertical lines are visible in near-dark scenes in very dark rooms.
 Unlike the LG B9 OLED, the screen doesn't appear to flash in near-dark scenes.

 The LG BX OLED has excellent wide viewing angles, which is expected from an OLED TV.
 The image remains accurate when viewing from the side, great for wide seating arrangements.

-Since this OLED TV can turn off individual pixels, the black uniformity is perfect.
+Since this OLED TV can turn off individual pixels, black uniformity is perfect.

-The LG BX has outstanding reflection handling, similar to the LG CX OLED.
+The LG OLED55BXPUA has outstanding reflection handling, similar to the LG CX OLED.
 Even with direct sunlight on this TV, the reflections shouldn't be too distracting.

 We measured the color accuracy after completing a Pixel Refresher, but the accuracy only slightly improved afterward.

-The LG BX has remarkable color accuracy after calibration, and any remaining inaccuracies can't be spotted without the aid of a colorimeter.
-Gamma follows the target almost perfectly and the color temperature is extremely close to the 6500K target.
+The LG OLED55BXPUA has remarkable color accuracy after calibration, and any remaining inaccuracies can't be spotted without the aid of a colorimeter.
+Gamma follows the target almost perfectly, and the color temperature is extremely close to the 6500K target.

 We measured the color accuracy after completing a Pixel Refresher, which only slightly improved the color accuracy.
 Unlike the LG B9 OLED, we didn't notice any black crushing during calibration.
-There was some on the 'Standard' Picture Mode and switching to 'Expert (Dark Room)' Picture Mode removed it.
+There was some in the 'Standard' Picture Mode, but there wasn't any in 'Expert (Dark Room)'.

 You can see our recommended settings here.